serwy/cream/README.md

 # cream
 CREAM - Cognitive Reliability and Error Analyis Method

+The original web-based program can now be found at: https://serwy.github.io/cream

 # Introduction

 This repository is a re-hosting of the original work formerly found at _(now broken)_: